erseco/StevieWonderSimulator/README.md

 - Experience the world through Stevie Wonder's perspective
 - Intuitive user interface for a seamless experience
 - **Easter Egg**: Double-tap the screen to activate the Ray Charles mode!
+- Compatible with Android TV remotes and Wear OS devices

 ## Installation